VCU-CS-Capstone/CS-25-335-Streamline-AI-Powered-Projects/Status Reports/Status Report Fall Week 14.md

 # Noah Davis

 ## 1) Accomplishments this week ##
-   -  Added global vars to CSS files
+   -  Added global vars to CSS files and adjusted element margins

 ## 2) Milestones to be completed next week ##
    -